Terra Nova School

 Terra Nova School is a prep school in Cheshire, England for children from two and a half to thirteen years of age.
 It began as a school for boys in 1897, and today educates boys and girls.

 Children aged two and a half to seven attend the pre-prep school, and pupils aged eight to thirteen attend the prep school.
-A charitable trust since 1955, the life and work of the school are overseen by a distinguished governing body.

-Since 1939 the school has occupied a site of just over 36 acres including extensive playing fields, in a rural area within the bounds of Holmes Chapel.
+Since 1939 the school has occupied a site of just over 36 acres including playing fields, in a rural area within the bounds of Holmes Chapel.
 At the core of the site is Jodrell Hall, a country house begun in 1779 with additions in 1835.